Working Bees

 Sunday Morning Community Working Bees

-• Friends of the Creeklands and the broader community are invited to participate in occasional Sunday morning Working Bees.
-These are usually held monthly from May to October (interrupted by Covid over the past couple of years).
+• Friends of the Creeklands and the broader community are invited to participate in Sunday morning Working Bees.
+These are held monthly from March to October.
 We usually do weeding and/or planting work with occasional mulching and rubbish removal.

 • We work 09:00-12:00 with morning tea provided at about 10:30.
 Everyone is welcome to work with us all or part of the morning – or simply join us for morning tea!
 Committee volunteers serve morning tea to volunteers gratis.